Dodivargas/data-Analytics/README.md

 ## Output Example

-after processing, the system writes the output file in directory user.home/data/out with the same name as the input file:
+after processing, the system writes the output file in directory user.home/data/out with the same name as the input file adding .done.dat:

 ### File body